NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Part 3: Stakeholder Engagement.md

 <br>

-## SNWG MO Collaboration with Short-term Prediction Research and Transition Center (SPoRT)
+## SPoRT (Short-term Prediction Research and Transition Center) Collaboration
 - Who is SPoRT?
 - Why do we work with SPoRT?
 - What does SPoRT do for you?